-As such, the Commissioner concludes that circumvention activities as described in subsection 269ZDBB(4) of the Customs Act 1901 (the Act)3 have occurred.
+As such, the Commissioner concludes that circumvention activities as described in subsection 269ZDBB(4) of the Customs Act 1901 (the Act) 3 have occurred.

-Based on these preliminary findings, and subject to any submissions received in response to this SEF, the Commissioner proposes to recommend the Assistant Minister alter the original notices under subsection 269ZDBH(1).
+Based on these findings, the Commissioner recommends the Minister alter the original notices under subsection 269ZDBH(1).

-The Commissioner proposes to recommend, subject to the consideration of submissions made in response to this SEF, that the original notices be altered to include measures, at the rate applicable to uncooperative and all other exporters from China, on exports of the goods from:
+The Commissioner recommends that the original notices be altered under subsection 269ZDBH(1), and in a manner described in subsections 269ZDBH(2)(c) and (e), to include anti-dumping measures, at the rate applicable to uncooperative and all other exporters from China, on exports of the goods from: